-14.038:04 Rules Applicable To All Financial, Child Support, And Spousal Support Issues manner, whenever a financial matter is at issue.
+14.038:04 Issues Rules Applicable To All Financial, Child Support, And Spousal Support spousal or family support, or for attorney's fees and costs.
+Parties must disclose to each other and to the Court all relevant financial information, in a timely and complete manner, whenever a financial matter is at issue.
 The Court may impose sanctions, including monetary sanctions, for failure to comply with this Rule.